 Photo cards are very popular these days.
 I love the personal touch that photo cards give.
 It’s fun to see how families change as kids grow or new ones come along.
 Instead of buying actual photo cards, consider creating your own.
 Using simple photo editing programs like PicMonkey, Canva, or even Picasa, you can add a greeting and signature to your family picture, then have it printed as a regular 4×6 print.
 The costof a 4×6 print is much less than an official photo card, especially when you’re printing in bulk.

 You can often find great deals on 4×6 prints that will make them even cheaper.
-New customers at York Photo can get 4 cent prints as well as 40 free prints when you register.
-Walgreens often has deals for 10-12 cent prints when you buy 50+ prints.
+Walgreens often has a deal where you can get 10 cent prints when you buy 75+ prints.

 5- Get a Great Deal